Mount Everest: Southeast Ridge

 On the South Col, climbers enter the death zone.
 Climbers making summit bids typically can endure no more than two or three days at this altitude.
 If the weather is not clear with low winds during these short few days, climbers are forced to descend, many all the way back down to Base Camp.

 From Camp IV, climbers begin their summit push around midnight, with hopes of reaching the summit (still another 1,000 metres above) within 10 to 12 hours.
 Climbers first reach "The Balcony" at 8400 m, a small platform where they can rest and gaze at peaks to the south and east in the early light of dawn.
 Continuing up the ridge, climbers are then faced with a series of imposing rock steps which usually forces them to the east into the waist-deep snow, a serious avalanche hazard.
 At 8750 m, a small table-sized dome of ice and snow marks the South Summit.

-From the South Summit, climbers follow the knife-edge southeast ridge along what is known as the "Cornice traverse", where snow clings to intermittent rock.
-This is the most exposed section of the climb, and a misstep to the left would send one 2400 m down the southwest face, while to the immediate right is the 3050 m Kangshung Face.
+From the South Summit, climbers follow the knife-edge Southeast Ridge along what is known as the "Cornice traverse", where snow clings to intermittent rock.
+This is the most exposed section of the climb, and a misstep to the left would send one 2400 m down the Southwest Face, while to the immediate right is the 3050 m Kangshung Face.
 At the end of this traverse is an imposing 12 m rock wall, the Hillary Step, at 8790 m.

-Hillary and Tenzing were the first climbers to ascend this step, and they did so using primitive ice climbing equipment and ropes.
-Nowadays, climbers ascend this step using fixed ropes previously set up by Sherpas.
+Hillary and Tenzing were the first climbers to ascend this step, and did so using primitive ice climbing equipment and ropes.
+Nowadays, climbers ascend using fixed ropes previously set up by Sherpas.
 Once above the step, it is a comparatively easy climb to the top on moderately angled snow slopes—though the exposure on the ridge is extreme, especially while traversing large cornices of snow.
-With increasing numbers of people climbing the mountain in recent years, the Step has frequently become a bottleneck, with climbers forced to wait significant amounts of time for their turn on the ropes, leading to problems in getting climbers efficiently up and down the mountain.
+With increasing numbers climbing the mountain, the Step has frequently become a bottleneck, with climbers forced to wait significant amounts of time for their turn on the ropes, leading to problems in getting climbers efficiently up and down the mountain.

-After the Hillary Step, climbers also must traverse a loose and rocky section that has a large entanglement of fixed ropes that can be troublesome in bad weather.
+After the Hillary Step, climbers must traverse a loose and rocky section that has a large entanglement of fixed ropes that can be troublesome in bad weather.
 Climbers typically spend less than half an hour at the summit to allow time to descend to Camp IV before darkness sets in, to avoid serious problems with afternoon weather, or because supplemental oxygen tanks run out.